-It’s obvious from all the adventure game posts published on Later Levels that I’m a big fan of the genre who’s always on the lookout for new releases.
-So when fellow adventure enthusiast nufafitc over at Emotional Multimedia Ride returned from his recent trip to Gamescom in August and recommended I take a look at upcoming point-and-click 3 Minutes to Midnight by Scarecrow Studio right away, my interest was piqued.
+It’s obvious from all the adventure game posts published on Later Levels that I’m a big fan of the genre.
+So when fellow enthusiast nufafitc over at Emotional Multimedia Ride returned from his recent trip to Gamescom in August and recommended I take a look at upcoming point-and-click 3 Minutes to Midnight by Scarecrow Studio right away, my interest was piqued.

 It was fortuitous then that the title was set to appear at this year’s EGX and we made it our second stop at the event after playing the latest version of Flotsam.
 What we saw in the playable demo was a game that has the potential to contain an awful lot to appeal to adventure lovers who have a fondness for the classics.
 As written by nufafitc in his post: “If meeting a girl with twitching eyes, three different voices, and holding a machete in her hands is any indication, then this should be a crazy ride soon.”

 The story is set in the roaring 40s and starts when plucky teenager Betty Anderson is woken by an explosion in the night.
 Whatever blew up in the dessert has wiped her memory clean but she has a lot more to worry about than amnesia: a town full of people who aren’t what they seem, a corrupt mayor, a secret military base, the mafia and a potbelly pig with a vendetta.
 And then there’s just the small problem of a doomsday plot counting down to the extinction of the human race.